 Diabetic retinopathy is damage to blood vessels in the retina of the eye.
 If you have diabetes, you should have regular comprehensive eye exams to help look for signs of diabetic retinopathy as it can result in a loss of vision.
 Anyone who has diabetes is at risk for developing diabetic retinopathy, especially if your diabetes is uncontrolled.
 Smoking also increases your risk of developing diabetic retinopathy.

 Dry eyes are irritating and uncomfortable causing itching, watering, or a foreign body sensation.
 Cigarette smoke is an irritant and can worsen dry eye symptoms as it breaks down the protective barrier on the surface of your eyes.
-Not only can smoking increase your dry eye symptoms, it can worsen dry eye symptoms for those around you as well.
+Not only can smoking increase your dry eye symptoms, but it can also worsen dry eye symptoms for those around you as well.

 If you are a smoker and want to improve your eye health, and overall health, the first step is to stop smoking.
 It is important to have regular comprehensive exams to monitor the health of your eyes, smoker or not, to monitor for any of the above conditions.